 08:00 – Airman’s Run

 The Airman’s run will be the first time you see your new Airman since they left for Basic training and is a proud and cherished moment for families and friends.
 Don’t be surprised if your Airman is unrecognizable at first, they have undergone a huge transformation not only mentally but physically as well.

 The Airman’s run is a 2.5 mile run across the Retreat Pad where you can cheer your Airman as they run by singing “Joedies” in flight formation.
 Joedies are military cadences the trainees run to during BMT.
-On this day they will be singing loud and proud for all of the families to hear as they cross the Retreat Pad twice, giving you plenty of opportunity to get pictures and videos.
+On this day they will be singing loud and proud for all of the families to hear as they cross the Retreat Pad twice, giving you plenty of opportunities to get pictures and videos.

-09:45 – Airman, Spouse and Parent Orientation
+09:45 – Airman, Spouse, and Parent Orientation

-At Pfingston Reception Center, attendees will learn about tech training, pay, entitlements, benefits and available services now that their Trainee has officially become an Airman and is useful to attend.
+At Pfingston Reception Center, attendees will learn about tech training, pay, entitlements, benefits, and available services now that their Trainee has officially become an Airman and is useful to attend.

 10:30 – Honor Grad Reception

 The Commander of BMT invites honor graduates and their families to a special ceremony in their honor prior to the start of the Airman’s Coin Ceremony which begins at 10:45.
 All families attending graduation should be in their seats by no later than 10:30 as there is little to no interlude between the ceremonies.
-This will give you a a chance to set yourself up for all those pictures you’re going to want to take.
+This will give you a chance to set yourself up for all those pictures you’re going to want to take.
 After the Honor Grad Reception, any graduating non-U.S. Citizen trainees will recite the Oath of Allegiance to the United States and be naturalized.

 11:00 – Airman’s Coin Ceremony